Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

+- Peoples-Jones' 483 receiving yards (32.2 per game) lead all receivers on the Browns.
+He's been targeted 49 times and has registered 28 catches and three touchdowns.

+- So far this season, 10.7% of the 458 passes thrown by his team have gone Peoples-Jones' way.

-- Peoples-Jones (two red zone targets) has been the recipient of 4.0% of his team's 50 red zone pass attempts.
+- Peoples-Jones has seen the ball thrown his way two times in the red zone this season, 4.0% of his team's 50 red zone pass attempts.

-- The Browns, who rank 19th in the NFL in points scored, have dropped back to pass 51.9% of the time while opting for the ground attack 48.1% of the time.
+- The Browns have called a pass in 51.9% of their plays from scrimmage this year while staying on the ground 48.1% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Steelers.